This post may contain affiliate links, I may receive commissions for purchases made through links in this post.

 - Sunflower Lecithin is known to help keep milk ducts lubed and more easily drained.

 Now that we’ve covered what can go wrong by failing to fully drain your breasts properly, let’s jump into the other tips I promised to share with you today!

 How Do I know When My Breast is Empty When Pumping?

-Before we get too deep into the tips I have to help you fully empty your breasts.
+Before we get too deep into the topic, I have to help you fully empty your breasts first!

 I think we should make some notes on how to tell when your breast is empty when pumping.